jkornelsen/team_progress/README.md

 ## Ideas for a release message &mdash; if that ever happens

-Team Progress -- inspired by tRPGs
+Team Progress &mdash; ttRPG + incremental
 ----

+So, you can make stuff as well as fight and explore.

 Similar to a tabletop RPG,
 the driving forces are narrative and imagination along with chance.
-However, idle/incremental elements are also involved.
-For example, you could set it up to manage a factory, and employees from a rival company might suddenly invade and attempt to steal equipment or trade secrets.
+For example, set up a factory based on idle/incremental gameplay, and employees from a rival company could invade and steal.

+If you're not sure where to start, try the pre-built scenario "Bacon for Dinner."

+Setup can be complex,
+so even if you're playing as a Gamemaster, it might be better to do most of the setup as the game progresses instead of beforehand.
+Consider setup screens a part of the game.

-This was conceived as a group game, although there is a reason idle games are typically single player.
+This was conceived for groups, although there is a reason idle games are typically single player.
-Multiplayer generally requires a lot to be handled by the server, and many sites do not offer the required infrastructure.
+Multiplayer requires a lot to be handled by the server.
-So, a good way to play is to download the source code and run as a home LAN server with friends or family.
+So, a good way to play this game is to download the project along with PostgreSQL and Flask, then run them on a home network to play with friends or family.

 There are some websites such as pythonAnywhere that can host this type of game for free, so we'll see if it can handle the load.